luisdelarosa/OWAPI/README.md

      `source ./venv/bin/activate && pip install wheel && pip install -r requirements.txt`

+     Note: Make sure that your pip is 9.0 or higher.
+If you have an ancient one like 1.5.1, then asphalt-redis will not install properly.

  5. **Start the OWAPI server.**

      `PYTHONPATH=. asphalt run config.yml`